julitiux/julitiux/content/posts/pro_git.md

 ### Your Editor

-If you want to user a different text editor, such as Emacs, you can di the following:
+If you want to user a different text editor, such as Emacs, you can do the following:

 ```terminal
 git config --global core.editor emacs